emrgnt-cmplxty/fermi/docs/docs/1.concepts/storage/decentralized-storage.md

 sidebar_label: Alternative Solutions
 ---

 > In this article you'll find a brief overview of different decentralized storage solutions that can be integrated into your decentralized applications (dApps).
-This will allow you to store large amounts of data using a more economical alternative to native Axion storage.
+This will allow you to store large amounts of data using a more economical alternative to native Fermi storage.

 - [Arweave](#arweave)
 - [Crust](#crust)